 Planning a trip to Hawaii for your family can be completely overwhelming if you have never been before.
 The first big decision you’ll have is choosing which Hawaiian island is best for kids.

-Before I begin, I should clarify, there is no such thing as the single “best” Hawaiian island for kids, but there might be a “best” island for your kids.
-Hawaii is renowned for its ideal weather year-round, cultural ambiance, and the vast array of activities.
-While most of the Hawaiian islands feature stunning sand beaches and natural beauty, each is unique from the next.
-When it comes to selecting an island, it is as simple as knowing the needs of your family and interest of your kids.
+Before I begin, I should clarify that there is no single “best” Hawaiian island for kids, but there might be a “best” island for your kids.
+Hawaii is renowned for its ideal weather year-round, cultural ambiance, and vast array of activities.
+While most Hawaiian islands feature stunning sand beaches and natural beauty, each is unique from the next.
+When selecting an island, it is as simple as knowing the needs of your family and the interest of your kids.

-There are a total of eight Hawaiian islands, though Niihau and Kahoolawe are forbidden to visit.
+There are eight Hawaiian islands, though Niihau and Kahoolawe are forbidden to visit.
 Of the remaining impressive six – Oahu, Maui, Kauai, Hawaii Island, Lanai, and Molokai- there is no wrong island to select.

 In this post, I am going to give an in-depth analysis of each island to help you determine which one or more than one is the best Hawaiian island for kids.
-I’ve summarized each island, including the benefits and disadvantages of visiting, the best beaches for kids, suggested activities for families, and the different areas to stay on the island.
+I’ve summarized each island, including the benefits and disadvantages of visiting, the best beaches for kids, suggested activities for families, and the different areas to stay in.

 Read on for your guide on the best Hawaiian Islands for kids.
 Ready get planning!